lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-05-22-Definitions.md

 what good would that be?
 Also, often we care about the angle between adjacent sides, which for a zero-length side would be undefined.
-So every side of a polygon must have positive length, although the standard definition does allow the sides to cross: a five pointed star is also a pentagon.
+So every side of a polygon must have positive length.
+The standard definition does allow the sides to cross: a five pointed star is also a pentagon.

 On this theme, recall yet again the study of